cl4es/cl4es.github.io/presentations/jvmls2024/draft.md

 # Full-fledged prototype

-I have a rough, draft prototype that generates a shareable class and puts it in a cache.
+I took a stab at fleshing out Shaojin's approach with a rough, draft prototype that generates a shareable class and puts it in a cache.
 As I've baselined on PR#20273 the PoC temporarily resides here: https://github.com/wenshao/jdk/pull/9